basetool-io/basetool/README.md

 # set your DATABASE_URL
 # generate a SECRET with openssl rand -hex 32
 yarn prisma migrate dev
+# seed
+SEED_PASSWORD=secret yarn prisma db seed --preview-feature
 ```

+You may now log in with `ted.lasso@apple.com` and password `secret`.

+There's also a `prisma/sample-seed.sql` file that you can use to create a sample database.

 ## Run